-The chile habanero is one of hottest chilis used in Mexican cooking.
-It has a distinct floral taste accompanied by intense heat.
+The Habanero chili pepper – chile habanero – is one of the hottest chilis used in Mexican cooking.
+It has a distinct floral aroma accompanied by intense heat.
 The habanero is commonly used in the Yucatán, as well as many other regions of Mexico and other parts of the world.

 Until the late 1990s, the habanero held the spot for the world’s hottest chili.
 It rates 100,000–350,000 SHU on the Scoville scale for heat.
 The chiles are green as they are developing.
 As they turn yellow to orange to red, they develop an even more intense heat.
 Because of their aromatic flavor, habaneros are often used in fresh salsas.
 Usually, they are added sparingly or mixed with another ingredient.
 Too much habanero will become too spicy.
 Habanero slices are often added to pickled onions to add an extra kick of heat that permeates through the condiment.
 Occasionally, you’ll find a salsa of pure chile habanero that will burn down to your belly.
 But some people live for spice.

 Native to the Amazon, you’ll find habaneros in parts of South and Central America.
 These chilies are common in the Yucatán Peninsula in Mexico.
+They are used in many regions of Mexico, including Chiapas and Mexico City.
 You’ll also find them used in the Caribbean and parts of the United States.